DevScholar/rust-for-js-devs/src/threading/index.md

   `data` must be copied or cloned (depending on what the type of the value supports).

-- Rust thread can return values, like tasks in C#, which becomes the return value of the `join` method.
+- Rust thread can return values, which becomes the return value of the `join` method.

-- It is possible to also pass data to the C# thread via a closure, like the Rust example, but the C# version does not need to worry about ownership since the memory behind the data will be reclaimed by the GC once no one is referencing it anymore.
+- It is possible to also pass data to the JavaScript thread via a closure, like the Rust example, but the JavaScript version does not need to worry about ownership since the memory behind the data will be reclaimed by the GC once no one is referencing it anymore.